MrMissx/Telegram_Forwarder/README.md

  - `PORT`: Port to use for your webhooks.

  - `WORKERS`: Number of threads to use.
 4 is the recommended (and default) amount, but your experience may vary.
  **NOTE:** You may need to use more workers if the number of messages to be forwarded are more.
+ But going crazy with more threads wont necessarily speed up your bot due to the way python asynchronous calls work.

 ### Python dependencies